Nekviesta meilė

 As Kauno diena writes, "hundreds of thousands of minutes of love, kisses, tears, hugs.
 Weddings, funerals, meetings and breakups.
 Bruises, gunshots, fraud, failed businesses and broken marriages.
 Runaway brides and uncaught abusers.

-It won Sidabrinė gervė 2008 (Golden Crane) awards, in best TV film and best film scenario categories.
+It won the Sidabrinė gervė 2008 awards, in best TV film and best film scenario categories.

-On the occasion of the opening of the fourth season of the series, a special TV show, a humorous award ceremony "Golden Baubles" was held, at which the "Golden Chickens" (a parody of the "Golden Cranes") were generously given out to the actors or the characters of the play.
+On the occasion of the opening of the fourth season of the series, a special TV show, a humorous award ceremony "Golden Baubles" was held, at which the "Golden Chickens" (a parody of the "Golden Crane" award) were generously given out to the actors or the characters of the play.
 For example, Adolfas Večerskis received the Frankenstein Prize "for surpassing Arūnas Valinskas in resurrection" and actress Larisa Kalpokaitė's character Angelina Baronienė received the Phrase of the Year Award (this phrase cannot be quoted).

 The sequel was nominated for Sidabrinė gervė 2010 awards in best TV film category.